sujancse/laraform/README.md

 # YAML, JSON to html form with validation for laravel
-Developing rapid forms from yaml and json, when large number of input fields will be required as well as frequent addition and deduction of fields.
+Developing rapid forms from yaml and json, when large number of input fields will be required as well as frequent addition and deduction of form fields.

 ## Installation
 ```
-composer require "sujan/laravel-form-builder"
+composer require "sujan/laraform"
 ```

-As `sujan/laravel-form-builder` package is based on `laravelcollective/html` you have to add your new provider to the providers array of config/app.php:
+As `sujan/laraform` package is based on `laravelcollective/html` you have to add your new provider to the providers array of config/app.php:

 ```
 'providers' => [